flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-17-qq/index.md

     _key: card-1-8ef3c7cc-1d40-474c-aff3-87c179bb4732
   - order: 1
     body: >-
-      > ‘If the Iranian regime demonstrates a commitment to make fundamental changes in its behavior, then the president is prepared to engage in dialogue in order to find solutions.”
+      > "If the Iranian regime demonstrates a commitment to make fundamental changes in its behavior, then the president is prepared to engage in dialogue in order to find solutions.”